 Section 162(m) of the Code limits to \$1.0 million per year the federal income tax deduction to public corporations for compensation paid for any fiscal year to the Company's CEO and the three other most highly-compensated executive officers as of the end of the fiscal year included in the "Summary Compensation Table," unless such compensation meets certain requirements.
-Approximately \$4.91 million will be subjected to this limitation for the 2015 tax year and will therefore not be deductible on the Company's federal income tax return.
+Approximately \$2.37 million will be subjected to this limitation for the 2016 tax year and will therefore not be deductible on the Company's federal income tax return.

-The AIP was adopted under, and is coterminous with, the Flowserve Corporation Equity and Incentive Compensation Plan, which was most recently approved by shareholders for Section 162(m) purposes at the 2015 annual meeting of shareholders.
-Performance-based compensation is expected to be deductible for tax purposes based on the payments that are anticipated to be made as a result of performance relating to the AIP.
+The AIP and the LTIP were adopted, and have the same expiration date as, the EICP, which was most recently approved by shareholders for Section 162(m) purposes at the 2015 annual meeting of shareholders.
+Performance-based compensation under both the AIP and the LTIP that is subject to the requirements of IRC 162(m) is expected to be deductible for tax purposes because such compensation is dependent on fulfilling performance criteria approved by shareholders under the EICP.